Lemonnik6484/neilon-forge/README.md

 ## Testing

 There are two Neilon testing phases.
 First, we have set up JUnit tests for the most operations you can do.
-These tests are followed by the ingame tests we issue to assure everything works as intended.
+These tests are followed by the ingame tests we issue to ensure everything works as intended.